The Second Amendment has always been a source of much controversy in our

 the state – more arguments are sure to stir.

-with an eight to four vote, despite the strong opposition and protests
+eight to four vote, despite the strong opposition and protests coming

-coming from certain Democratic members of the committee.
-In particular,
+from certain Democratic members of the committee.
+In particular, people

-people who do not agree with the bill are worried that home or business
+who do not agree with the bill are worried that home or business owners

-owners who do not want firearms on their property will be slammed with
+who do not want firearms on their property will be slammed with legal

-legal backlash if they deny an open carrier access to certain places.
+backlash if they deny an open carrier access to certain places.
+Proponents

-Proponents of the bill were quick to point out that Florida is one of
+of the bill were quick to point out that Florida is one of only five states

-only five states that have an open carry ban, so regulations that are
+that have an open carry ban, so regulations that are working in other

-owner would first need to qualify and register for a concealed firearm
+first need to qualify and register for a concealed firearm permit.
+To

-permit.
-To obtain such a permit, an individual needs to showcase their
+obtain such a permit, an individual needs to showcase their ability to

-ability to responsibly handle a firearm and have a relatively clean criminal
+responsibly handle a firearm and have a relatively clean criminal record.

-record.
-Democrats counterpointed that being able to use a gun during a
+Democrats counterpointed that being able to use a gun during a test does

-test does not necessarily mean it will be safely handled in a moment of
+not necessarily mean it will be safely handled in a moment of danger,

 Weapons Charges in Florida